mrdelivery/amazonlinux-php56/README.md

 ## CAVEAT

-Do not use this image unless you absolutely must because many RPM packages have been retired by AWS.
+- Do not use this image unless you absolutely must because many RPM packages have been retired by AWS

+- Bump version file when Dockerfile is updated